smbjorklund/media_update/doc/style.md

 ## Git commit message format

-What's most important about a commit message is that it describes *why* the change was made.
+What’s most important about a commit message is that it describes *why* the change was made.
-Even if the message reference some RTS issue, don't let readers have to look up the issue to understand what the benefit of this change is.
+Even if the message reference some RTS issue, don’t let readers have to look up the issue to understand what the benefit of this change is.

-You normally will not have to explain what was done if it's obvious from the source file diff.
+You normally will not have to explain what was done if it’s obvious from the source file diff.
 Write the commit message assuming that the reader also see the diff at the same time.